 For most people, retirement accounts are where they do the bulk of their investing.
-While it’s important to take full advantage of them, if you’ve been investing in your retirement plan for several years, it may be time to look at other options.
+While it’s important to take full advantage of them, if you’ve been investing in your retirement plan for several years, it may be time to look at additional options.

 As a group, retirement accounts are known as “qualified” investments because they are qualified for beneficial tax treatment.
 Qualified accounts come in many different forms, which are largely dependent on a person’s employment situation.
 Think 401(k)s, IRAs and 403(b) accounts.